BekCodingAddict/FastPizza/English_README.md

-# FastPizza
+# 🍕 What is Fast Pizza React App?

 > [!NOTE]
-> The Fast React Pizza app is a modern, multi-page pizza ordering web application built using React and a variety of supporting technologies.
-The main purpose of this project is to provide a fully functional pizza ordering system where users can browse pizza options, add items to a cart, view detailed orders, and manage their profiles.
+>The Fast Pizza React App is a modern, multi-page pizza ordering web application built with React.
+It provides users with a convenient platform to browse pizza options, add items to a cart, and place orders without the need for creating an account.
+The app is designed to be simple, intuitive, and easy to use for pizza lovers everywhere.

 ### Project Requirments: